Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 May 16 Trinidad (For Freetown) Independent Sunk - See "Final Fate" below

-For more information on all the other Norwegian ships named on this page, please see the alphabet index below, or go to the Master Ship Index.
+More information on all the other Norwegian ships named here can be found via the alphabet index at the end of this page, or go to the Master Ship Index.

 Final Fate - 1942:

-By May 10 Beth had loaded a cargo of 10 109 tons of Admiralty fuel at Ponte Pierre, but could not depart for Freetown until the 16th because of a faulty dynamo that needed to be repaired.
-The day after departure, in the morning of the 17th, they spotted a drifting raft in the oil covered sea and realized a tanker had been sunk in the area (M/T San Victorio?).
-At 20:20 ship's time, when about 135 miles east/southeast of Barbados she was struck by a torpedo from U-162 (Wattenberg) in the starboard side near No. 1 tank, resulting in a tremendous explosion with oil all over the ship.
+The day after departure, in the morning of May 17, they spotted a drifting raft in the oil covered sea and realized a tanker had been sunk in the area (M/T San Victorio?).
+At 20:20 ship's time, when about 135 miles east/southeast of Barbados, she was struck in the starboard side near No. 1 tank by a torpedo from U-162 (Wattenberg), resulting in a tremendous explosion with oil all over the ship.

 Both aft boats were launched as was the motorboat, the latter with the 1st mate, the steward, the radio operator and the captain.
 3 men had ended up in the water; the 3rd mate was picked up by the starboard boat and the other 2 by the port boat commanded by the 2nd mate.
-Having heard cries from someone else in the water they rowed around and found Able Seaman Jens Adolfsen, too exhausted to help himself, so Able Seaman Gundersen went in the water and got him into the boat.
-About 20 minutes after the 1st torpedo had hit, when the boats were clear of the ship a 2nd torpedo hit behind midships near tank No. 5, the explosion sending flames sky high, and about 5 minutes later the ship sank.
+Having heard cries from someone in the water they rowed around and found Able Seaman Jens Adolfsen, too exhausted to help himself, so Able Seaman Gundersen went in the water and got him into the boat.
+About 20 minutes after the 1st torpedo had hit, when the boats were clear of the ship, a 2nd torpedo hit behind midships near tank No. 5, the explosion sending flames sky high, and about 5 minutes later the ship sank.

 The boats had become separated in the dark, but shortly afterwards the captain's boat and the port lifeboat with 17 men were reunited.
 The 3rd boat could not be found.
 They remained in the area until daylight, then set a course for Barbados, landing at Conset Bay 36 hours later.
 They requested that the authorities send out an aircraft to look for the others, and 3 days later they were told that the 9 in the 3rd boat had landed at Tobago in the evening of May 20, and that they had been sent to Port of Spain the next day.

 The maritime hearings were held in New York on July 8-1942 with Captain Gulliksen, one of the mates, Able Seaman Jens Adolfsen (lookout), Able Seaman Henry M. Brekke (helmsman), and Radio Operator Karl Lorang-Olsen appearing.
 The latter had sent out SOS after the 1st torpedo hit.
 None of the survivors could say how Boatswain Svendsen had perished.
-He had helped launch the port boat and it was suggested that he had perhaps been crushed between the boat and the side of the ship, the tackles and everything else being slippery with oil.
+He had helped launch the port boat and it was suggested that he may have been crushed between the boat and the side of the ship, the tackles and everything else being slippery with oil.

 Beth is listed as British in Jürgen Rohwer's book.
 He says she sank in 11 48N 57 32W at 02:10 on the 18th, German time.
 Charles Hocking simply gives the position as 135 miles east/southeast of Barbados (agreeing with the official report), while "Nortraships flåte" gives the position as 13N 57W.